hyrsh/homelab-rpi/README.md

-# Homelab with RPI5's
+# Homelab with some Raspberry Pi 5

-This is kinda nice.
+This will include a full tutorial to create a working home cloud based on Kubernetes and Ceph.